pombreda/lepl/doc-src/manual/intro-3.rst

   >>> expr.parse('1+2-3 +4-5')
   [1.0, '+', 2.0, '-', 3.0, '+', 4.0, '-', 5.0]

-.. index:: AST, abstract syntax tree, Node()
+.. index:: AST, abstract syntax tree, List()

-Building an AST with Node
+Building an AST with List
 -------------------------

 OK, finally we are at the point where it makes sense to build an AST.
 The